sveltejs/rfcs/text/0000-targeted-slots.md

 ---

 The issue of the order in which CSS classes are overridden isn't certain either, as it depends on which component is initialized first, or something like that....
 It's also for the SvelteJS engine specialis.
+This can be solved, it seems to me, by double using .hashParent.hashParent from Parent to override .hashChild from Child.
+I think such a method is used somewhere in Svelte.

 ---